Extended Producer Responsibility (EPR) for textiles

 Follow our 6 step guide to get your organisation fully Textiles EPR-ready:

-1) Assess your obligations: Know where and when you’ll be obligated under Textiles EPR legislation
+1) Assess your obligations: Know where and when you’ll be obligated under Textiles EPR regulations

 2) Setup data systems: Have systems in place for the collection and management of your data